bukowskis/resident/README.md

 Validates a National Identification Number (See http://en.wikipedia.org/wiki/National_identification_number).
 There are some 62 countries that have this type of number.

-This gem currently only supports Swedish (Personnummer) and Finnish (Henkilöasiakkaat) ones.
+This gem currently only supports Swedish (Personnummer), Finnish (Henkilöasiakkaat), Norwegian (Fødelsenummer) and Danish (CPR).

 There is a special focus on identifying these numbers robustly (i.e. you can safely validate a param[:number] directly, or cleanup your database by running every non-normalized value through this gem).

 ## Installation